-The global market for Enterprise Service Bus (ESB) was valued at US$1.2 Billion in 2024 and is projected to reach US$1.6 Billion by 2030, growing at a CAGR of 6.2% from 2024 to 2030.
+The global market for Enterprise Service Bus (ESB) was estimated at US$1.2 Billion in 2024 and is projected to reach US$1.6 Billion by 2030, growing at a CAGR of 6.2% from 2024 to 2030.
 This comprehensive report provides an in-depth analysis of market trends, drivers, and forecasts, helping you make informed business decisions.
+The report includes the most recent global tariff developments and how they impact the Enterprise Service Bus (ESB) market.

 The implementation of an ESB is driven by the need for improved interoperability and flexibility in IT infrastructures.
 As organizations increasingly adopt digital transformation initiatives, the demand for efficient and effective integration solutions grows.
 ESBs provide a robust framework for integrating legacy systems with new technologies, enabling businesses to leverage existing investments while adopting innovative solutions.
 This integration capability is particularly important in industries such as finance, healthcare, and retail, where seamless data flow and real-time information access are critical for operational efficiency and customer satisfaction.
 Moreover, ESBs support the adoption of microservices and service-oriented architecture (SOA), facilitating the development and deployment of modular and reusable services that can be easily managed and scaled.